ibm-cloud-docs/cli/reference/ibmcloud/cli_api_policy.md

 :   UUID of the service ID, exclusive with SERVICE_ID_NAME.

 -n, --name
-:   New name of the service API key.
+:   The new name of the service API key.

 -d, --description
-:   New description of the service API key.
+:   The new description of the service API key.

+--action-if-leaked *value*
+:   The action to take if the key is leaked, can be "NONE", "DISABLE", or "DELETE".
+The default is "Disable".

 -f, --force
 :   Update without confirmation.